-Fostering Early Support Programme (FESP) is a specialist programme to help families resolve their difficulties and prevent young people remaining in care unnecessarily.
+The Fostering Early Support Programme (FESP) is a specialist programme to help families resolve their difficulties and prevent young people remaining in care unnecessarily.
 The scheme accommodates young people who come into care in an emergency because of a crisis in the family.
-The FESP carer will work closely with the Family Resource Teams in order to return the young person to their family within three months.
+The FESP carer will work closely with the Family Resource Teams in order to return the young person to their family within 3 months.

 The foster carer must be available for the duration of the placement in order to respond to any need.
 To reflect this, FESP foster carers receive a Level 3 allowance - the highest available to foster carers - and also have the potential to receive a retainer's allowance.
 The foster carer will also have access to regular phone support in the evenings, weekends and Bank Holidays through the Family Resource Team.